×

 Now that we have seen that aseity is affirmed in Scripture, what implications does it have for the God we worship?
 What implications does it have for our salvation?

 If God is not independent of us, he is not worthy, qualified, or able to save us let alone to receive worship and praise.
 If God is not a se, then he is weak and pathetic.
 He may be a God like us, but he is not a God better than us.
 He may be a God in our world, but he is not a God distinct from our world.
 And all of this relates to the gospel for, as Michael Horton says, “If God were not free from creation, we might pray for him, but not to him” (The Christian Faith, 235).
-It is precisely because God is free from creation that he is able to enter into creation in order to save lost sinners (Eph.
-1:7-8).
+It is precisely because God is free from creation that the Son of God is able to enter into creation by means of his incarnation in order to save lost sinners (Eph.
+1:7–8).

 There are two dangers that need to be avoided in this discussion.
 First, one could conclude that we do not matter to God if he does not need us.
-Second, one could also conclude that God is not relational if he is independent of us.
+Second, one could also conclude that God is impersonal, as if we cannot enjoy communion with him if he is independent of us.
 But both of these conclusions would be wrong.
-While God does not need us and is in no way obligated to enter into a relationship with us, he created us in his image and made us to have fellowship with him (Gen. 1-2).
+While God does not need us, he created us in his image and made us to have fellowship with him (Gen. 1–2).
 We matter because God determined that we would be meaningful.
+We are created to participate in his likeness from the start.

 Podcasts